 SIGNIFICANCE OF TRILOCHANESHWAR POOJA

-- In the month from April to May shukla paksha trithya or akshay tritheeya people observe fast and consider as one of the most auspicious day.
+- In the month from April to May Shukla paksha Tritiya or Akshay Tritiya people observe fast and consider as one of the most auspicious days.

-- Now pilpala teerth is existed in the form of pilpala well.
-It is one of the famous hindu temple in the world.
+- Now pilpala teerth has existed in the form of pilpala well.
+It is one of the famous Hindu temples in the world.